 Twelve years ago I bought a Jeep.
-I was in my third year of University and to say I “bought” it is laughable, link my parents sold it to me for a sum of money so small I can’t even bring myself to write it down.
-It was a gift, for sale this silver Jeep Liberty, a way to get around in my final school years and launch me into adulthood.
+I was in my third year of University and to say I “bought” it is laughable, my parents sold it to me for a sum of money so small I can’t even bring myself to write it down.
+It was a gift, this silver Jeep Liberty, a way to get around in my final school years and launch me into adulthood.

 I gave little thought to the Jeep in our early years together, in a classic self-absorbed twenty-something manner.
 I had a car.
 I didn’t have car payments.
 The Jeep was the perfect size for a bike in the back, or camping gear for a weekend.
 When it was broken, I fixed it.
 When she was empty, I filled her.
 That’s it.